First Test: Joe Root’s calculated brilliance makes it a day of hard grind for India in Chennai

 After the heady high of Brisbane and beating Australia Down Under on pitches that always seemed to have something for the bowlers, India arrived in Chennai in high spirits.
 But the hosts were greeted by a wicket that did the exact opposite and a resolute pair of England batsmen who simply didn’t want to give their start away.

-Joe Root (128 not out off 197 balls) and Dom Sibley (87 off 286) put on a 200-run partnership to put England in the driver’s seat at the end of day one.
-Jasprit Bumrah picked up two wickets and Ashwin got one but Indian fielders were sent on a bit of a leather hunt by the visitors.
+Joe Root (128 not out off 197 balls) and Dom Sibley (87 off 286) put on a 200-run partnership to put England in the driver’s seat at the end of day one in the opening Test.
+Jasprit Bumrah picked up two wickets and Ashwin Ravichandran got one, but Indian fielders were sent on a bit of a leather hunt by the visitors.
 At close of play, England were 263/3.

 Highlights: Joe Root registers century in 100th Test as England dominate day one of first Test